 Dr Marie Lea-Wilson’s life was turned upside down in 1920, when her husband, a Royal Irish Constabulary officer, was assassinated in Gorey, Co.
 Wexford, in retribution for his mishandling of prisoners after the 1916 Rising.
 An extremely devout woman, she is reported to have purchased the painting (that we now know as Caravaggio's The Taking of Christ) in Scotland, in 1924, as a source of comfort.
 At that point, the painting was still incorrectly attributed to a Dutch artist called Gerrit van Honthorst (1592–1656).

 Dr Lea-Wilson went on to train as a doctor at Trinity College, Dublin, where she graduated in 1928, one of only three women in the class.
-She became a noted paediatrician at the Children’s Hospital, Harcourt Street.
+She became a noted pediatrician at the Children’s Hospital, Harcourt Street.
 The photograph above, from the Royal College of Physicians of Ireland, shows Dr Lea-Wilson on Harcourt Street circa 1929.
 Described as somewhat stern, she attended Mass daily before work and was devoted to her four dachshunds.